derekdjia/AI_Generated_Recipes/README.md

  > **Instructions = Time + Temperature + Action + Tools + Ingredients**

+![header](img/exploration.jpg)

 ## 3. General Modeling and Exploratory Data Analysis

-![header](img/exploration.jpg)
+In the process of constructing an Artificial Intelligence model, let's take the time to explore the following question to see if we can discover any pattern in our data.

 	* Can we categorize types of food based on their recipes?
 	* Can we say with certainty if one type of food is more popular than another type?
 	* Which factors and ingredients are good or not good for certain foods?
 	* Which cuisines are most similar?
 	* Which ingredients go well together or do not go well together?
-* Predicting user rating based on ingredients/instructions/title
-* Can artificial intelligence come up with new recipes that humans would enjoy?
+	* Can we predict how recipes will be rated?

 <p align="center">
   <img src ="img/ingredientwordcloud.JPG">